chrisprincenl/PI-Pico-W---Plant-moisture-monitor/README.md

 This project exposes the following area's of technology learnings:

 * Hardware - Raspberry Pi Pico W which has WiFi to enable sending regular measurements.
-Use its build-in temperature measure sensor.
+Usage of its ADC and GPIO ports to connect sensors to.
 And how to store data (measurements) as persistent data such that it is kept when the power is disconnected for a short while.
 The way to minimise power usage, an Adafruit TPL5110 Low Power Timer Breakout is used.
 Note: in case it is not battery operated, the timer breakout will not be required.
 * Capacitive soil Sensor to sense the level of moist in the plant pot
 * Thonny IDE (Interactive Development Environment) on my laptop to deploy the software onto the PI Pico
 * Github - documentation and software deployment/library management